realmookulus/realmookulus/README.md

 Every build comes with clean, visual documentation — not just install steps, but complete usage guides, workflows, and troubleshooting for junior-level handoff.
 If I build it, your team will *understand* it.

-📫 Reach out — I’m currently accepting select contracts.
+📫 Reach out — I’m currently accepting Contracts and select Full Time Positions

 📦 Contract Rate: Starting at $100/hr